-Firstly where do you want the service, in church, at the crematorium, at a graveside?
+Firstly where do you want the service, in church, at the crematorium, at a graveside, or indeed somewhere else completely?
 Each location will have different options.

 A church service has the greatest number of options and the most flexibility.

-- Coming in the night before - this is something which some people like to do, it mean that they will be brought into church the evening before the funeral at a special service of evening prayer, it means that friends and family who have work commitments for the day of the funeral will have an opportunity to pay their respects through the evening.
+- Coming in the night before - this is something which some people like to do, it means that they will be brought into church the evening before the funeral at a special service of evening prayer.
+It enables friends and family who have work commitments for the day of the funeral to have an opportunity to pay their respects through the evening.
 It can also be helpful if there are young children in the family for whom the funeral itself may be too emotional.

 - Type of service - here at S. Saviour's there are two types of funeral service that we offer either a funeral mass so the service incorporates a eucharist praying for your soul, or a simple service which does not have a eucharist.

 A crematorium funeral is almost identical to the simple service in church but with some parts omitted because of the time constraints of crematorium slots.
-There can sometimes be less flexibility in a crematorium because of health and safety issues if you would say, like to light candles; and because of the length of the slots; on the other hand it does mean the whole service takes place in one location.
+There can sometimes be less flexibility in a crematorium because of health and safety issues if you would say, like to light candles that usually ins't possible at a crematorium; likewise because of the constraints of time much of the other ceremonial is omitted.
+On the other hand it does mean the whole service takes place in one location.

 Crematorium funerals can be done either to the modern style service like in church or to the order found in the proposed Book of Common Prayer (1928)